logo

 Progress update

-The Government has completed Phase 1 and Phase 2 is in progress.
+The Government has completed Phase 1 and Phase 2.
+Phase 3 (full replacement) is in progress.
 The targeted changes have included:

-• Introducing the Fast-track Approvals Act - the bill was passed into law in December 2024.
+• Introducing the Fast-track Approvals Act - the Act was passed into law in December 2024.

-• The Resource Management (Freshwater and Other Matters) Amendment Bill, passed into law in October 2024.This included several changes directly affecting farmers, including:
+• The Resource Management (Freshwater and Other Matters) Amendment Act, passed into law in October 2024.This included several changes directly affecting farmers, including:

 • Repealing national intensive winter grazing regulations for the 2025 season (note regional regulations will still apply).